 Germany’s Nürtingen District Court has ruled that Klaus Roth, a senior social worker, must vacate his home of 24 years so that six ‘asylum seekers’ can move in.
-Roth is now 75 years old and has had three strokes, asthma, diabetes and two intervertebral disc operations.
+Roth is 75 years old and has had three strokes, asthma, diabetes, and two intervertebral disc operations.
 Nevertheless, the Court has ordered him to surrender his six-room apartment by September 30th.

 Ironically, during the height of Germany’s 2015 illegal migrant flood, Roth volunteered to aid and welcome ‘refugees,’ approximately 40 of whom have already been resettled in town.